tllvvv/lz4-sgori/doc/Usage.md

 ```bash
 make lib
 ```
-Building only the block device is also possible by running
+It is also possible to build the block device separately by running
 ```bash
 make bdev
 ```